Prof John Loughlin

 Books and Journal Special Issues (edited)

-Human Dignity and the History of Western Civilization, London: Bloomsbury Press, (forthcoming 2019).
+Human Dignity in the Judaeo-Christian Tradition (London: Bloomsbury Press, 2019).

-(Guest editor with Sandrina Antunes), “Europeanisation and Territorial Politics in Small European unitary states”, Regional and Federal Studies.
-Special Issue, (forthcoming 2019).
+(Guest editor with Sandrina Antunes), “The European Union, subnational mobilization and state rescaling in small unitary states: a comparative analysis“, Regional and Federal Studies.
+Special Issue, (2019).

 (with John Kincaid and Wilfried Schwenden) The Routledge Handbook of Regionalism and Federalism, 624 p.
 (Routledge, 2013).